bstrahija/assets-ci/README.markdown

 ## Frameworks / Libraries

-The library has been tested with Twitter Bootstrap 2.0.1 and HTML5 Boilerplate 3.0.
+The library has been tested with Twitter Bootstrap 2.0.4 and HTML5 Boilerplate 3.0.
 It wont work with the latest Bootstrap 2.0.2 because of a problem in LessPHP.
 I hope this will be fixed soon.
 And if you happen to use the library with a different framework (bootstrap), give me a shout and I'll put it on this list.
 So here it is:

-* Twitter Bootstrap 2.0.1 (2.0.2 not working yet) LESS
+* Twitter Bootstrap 2.0.4
 * HTML5 Boilerplate 3.0

 ## Directory structure example